loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/00-boundary-overview_en.md

 $$\kappa(\omega) = \frac{\varphi'(\omega)}{\pi} = \rho_{\mathrm{rel}}(\omega) = \frac{1}{2\pi}\operatorname{tr}Q(\omega)$$

-Now we will see: **This unified scale is completely determined by boundary data!**
+Now we will see: **This unified scale is theoretically determined by boundary data!**

 ### Leading to Causal Structure Chapter (Chapter 7)